mandiant/Mandiant-Azure-AD-Investigator/README.md

 * **Add App Role Assignment** - Records when an App Role (Application Permission) is added.
 * **App Role Assignment for User** - Records when an App Role is assigned to a user.
 * **PowerShell Authentication** - Records when a user authenticates to Azure AD using a PowerShell client.
+* **New Management Role Assignments** - Records when new management role assignments are created.
+This can be useful to identify new ApplicationImpersonation grants.

 ## Usage